 Turn Bits into Chunks.
 If you have lots of unrelated facts, it’s possible that this is extraneous content and you don’t need it.
 If you are certain these unrelated facts need to be included, find some way that they relate to each other and connect them.

 In this situation, you have to chunk information in the opposite direction.
 Use any strategy that turns individual bits of information into meaningful chunks.
 Perhaps an analogy or metaphor will work.

 Working memory is just as willing to hold four chunks of information as it is to hold four bits of information.
 For example, you can remember four letters as well as four words.
-By finding ways to group together small bits of information into a chunk and you’ll help learners process more at one time.
+By finding ways to group together small bits of information into a chunk and you’ll help learners process and retain more at one time.